erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 ``` erlang
 T0 = (T1 bsl Bits) rem ((A bsl Bits) - 1)
 ```
-It updates the state in the reverse order, hence `T0` and `T1` are swapped.
+In this form the generator updates the state in the reverse order, hence `T0` and `T1` are swapped.
 The modulus `(A bsl Bits) - 1` has to be a safe prime number or else the generator does not have maximum period.

 #### The base generator

-Because the multiplier (or its multiplicative inverse) is a power of 2, the MWC generator gets bad [Spectral score] in 3 dimensions, so using a scrambling function on the state to get a number would probably be necessary to improve the quality.
+Because the multiplier (or its multiplicative inverse) is a power of 2, the MWC generator gets bad [Spectral score] in 3 dimensions, so using a scrambling function on the state to get a number would be necessary to improve the quality.

 A search for a suitable digit size and multiplier started, mostly done by using programs that try multipliers for